cues/Warehouse/README.md

 Amend this Readme in your forked repo and use your commits to outline the component you have created and the decisions that you have made.

 Hi,

+You can view the app on  --->  https://warehouse1707.herokuapp.com/

 i've fetched the data using the json provided, this i did by creating a json on www.myjson.com